Centrality, transverse momentum and collision energy dependence of the Tsallis parameters in relativistic heavy-ion collisions: Tsallis statistics and methodology

 where $q$ is the entropy index which measures the degree of non-additivity of the entropy or deviation from the equilibrium of the system.
 In general, $q \geq 1$.
 In equilibrium case, \textit{i.e.}, in the limit $q \rightarrow 1, \exp_{\rm q}(x) \rightarrow \exp(x)$.
 Therefore, Eq.~\ref{Tsallis:BG} is simplified to the extensive Boltzmann-Gibbs form,

 The Tsallis form with thermodynamical consideration of the invariant momentum distribution of the particles has been introduced and discussed in \cite{Cleymans-Worku-2012-JPG,Cleymans-Worku-2012-EPJ}.
-The relevant thermodynamic quantities, such as, particle number density ($n$), entropy ($s$), energy density ($\epsilon$), and pressure ($P$) have been formulated using the Tsallis function (Eq.~\ref{Tsallis:BG}) as,
+The particle number density ($n$) can be expressed using Tsallis statistics as,